This post may contain affiliate links. See our affiliate disclosure for more.

 Learning how to onboard freelancers to your agency can solve your recruitment woes

 The most important part of any onboarding process is effective communication.
 If you’re unable to speak to your freelancers, you won’t be able to finish projects.
-Employee engagement comes second, as an engaged freelancer is more likely to stay with your company long-term.
+Employee engagement comes second, as an engaged freelancer is more likely to stay with your company long-term, whether you found them through Upwork or another channel.

 Keep the conversation going...